Preparing for Permanent/Extended Departure

 Donate reusable items such as clothing, furniture, appliances, and dishes to charitable causes or retail shops.
-If you have items you wish to sell you can list them on websites such as craigslist.com or hold a yard sale.
+If you have items you wish to sell you can list them on trusted websites or hold a yard sale.

 Arrange to ship your personal items.
 Check with your particular air carrier regarding the maximum weight allowed for luggage since this will impact the number of items you may choose to retain.

 DOCUMENTS, MAIL FORWARDING, SETTLING ACCOUNTS